Convergence, stability and robustness of multidimensional opinion dynamics in continuous time

 \section{Abstract}

 We analyze a continuous time multidimensional opinion model where agents have heterogeneous but symmetric and compactly supported interaction functions.
 We consider Filippov solutions of the resulting dynamics and show strong Lyapunov stability of all equilibria in the relative interior of the set of equilibria.
-For the case of $C^1$ interaction functions, we provide an alternative proof for the convergence of all trajectories as $t \to \infty$.
 We investigate robustness of equilibria when a new agent with arbitrarily small weight is introduced to the system in equilibrium.
 Assuming the interaction functions to be indicators, we provide a necessary condition and a sufficient condition for robustness of the equilibria.
 Our necessary condition coincides with the necessary and sufficient condition obtained by Blondel et al.\ for one dimensional opinions.

 \begin{AMS} 37N99, 91F99. \end{AMS}

 \begin{section}{Introduction} Opinion dynamics is the study of the evolution of opinions through interactions among a group of people referred to as agents.
 Models of opinion dynamics are based on the interaction policies between agents.
 These interaction policies depend on the opinions of interacting agents and their confidence bounds.
 Considering real life examples of interpersonal relations leads to the observation that not everyone trusts everyone else.
 This brings the idea of \emph{bounded confidence} (BC) in the modeling of opinion dynamics.
 The BC models suggest that an agent will only be influenced by those whose opinions are closer to his/her own.
 BC models have been studied in discrete and continuous time setting.
 One of the well known discrete time BC model is known as the HK model and was introduced by Hegselmann and Krause \cite{ hegselmann2002opinion, krause2000discrete}.
 The BC model used in \cite{hegselmann2002opinion} was given as